For Professional Advisors

 Queen’s is pleased to accept gifts of all size.
 Every investment from every donor is valued for its thoughtfulness and generosity.

-While we understand and respect that some individuals prefer not to speak directly with the charity about their intended bequest, we encourage donors or their advisors to contact us to request confirmation of information, such as the existence of a specific program, the proper name of a project, etc.
+While we understand and respect that some people prefer not to speak directly with the charity about their bequest, we encourage you to contact us to confirm information, such as the existence of a specific program, the proper name of a project, etc.

-Donors may also wish to provide a copy of their Will or the relevant pages pertaining to their Queen’s bequest.
-This provides a future record of the donor’s intentions.
+Donors may also want to let us know about their intentions by providing us with a copy of their will or the relevant pages pertaining to their bequest for Queen’s.

-For information about giving to Queen’s, please contact:
+Send all information about giving to Queen's to:

 Office of Gift Planning